 Our Compensation Committee is currently composed of Mr. Lynch, Ms. Torres and Ms. Glickman, with Mr. Lynch serving as chair of the committee.
-Our Board has determined each member of the Compensation Committee is "independent" as defined under the applicable listing standards of NASDAQ.
-In addition, each member qualifies as a non-employee director, as defined in Rule 16b-3 of the Securities Exchange Act.
-During the fiscal year ended December 31, 2021, the Compensation Committee met twice.
+Our Board of Directors has determined each member of the Compensation Committee is "independent" as defined under the applicable listing standards of Nasdaq.
+In addition, each member qualifies as a non-employee director, as defined in Rule 16b-3 of the Exchange Act.
+During the fiscal year ended December 31, 2022, the Compensation Committee met six times.
 The Compensation Committee's responsibilities include, among other duties:

-reviewing and approving corporate goals and objectives relevant to executive officer compensation and evaluating the performance of executive officers in light of those goals and objectives;

-reviewing and approving executive officer compensation, including salary, bonus and incentive compensation, deferred compensation, perquisites, equity compensation, benefits provided upon retirement, severance or other termination of employment, and any other forms of executive reviewing and approving our chief executive officer's compensation based on its evaluation of our chief executive officer's performance;

-overseeing and administering our incentive compensation plans and equity based plans and recommending the adoption of new incentive compensation plans and equity based plans to our board of directors; making recommendations to our board of directors with respect to director compensation; and making recommendations to our board of directors with respect to management succession planning, including planning with respect to our chief executive officer.
+- reviewing and approving corporate goals and objectives relevant to executive officer compensation and evaluating the performance of executive officers in light of those goals and objectives; - reviewing and approving executive officer compensation, including salary, bonus and incentive compensation, deferred compensation, perquisites, equity compensation, benefits provided upon retirement, severance or other termination of employment, and any other forms of executive compensation; - reviewing and approving our Chief Executive Officer's compensation based on its evaluation of our Chief Executive Officer's performance; - overseeing and administering our incentive compensation plans and equity based plans and recommending the adoption of new incentive compensation plans and equity based plans to our Board of Directors; - making recommendations to our Board of Directors with respect to director compensation; - making recommendations to our Board of Directors with respect to management succession planning, including planning with respect to our Chief Executive Officer; - retaining and approving the compensation of any compensation advisers; - · evaluating the independence of any such compensation advisers; and - reviewing and advising on talent topics that impact overall Company performance.